Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Conclusion

 \section{Conclusion}

-We have developed a theoretical model that accurately predicts the atomic number density of the Rb vapor cells with different isotopic compositions and cell lengths, if the experimental parameters such as the temperature of the vapor cell (at different points), laser beam diameter, and optical power are provided.
-The model effectively shows the dependence of absorption spectra on both laser power and cell length.

-Determining the absolute transmission accurately from the experiment is essential for achieving quantitative agreement between theory and experiment.
-In this work, we have carefully accounted for the photodetector's offset voltage (which primarily arises from its intrinsic dark current).
-The dark current approach provides a reliable and noninvasive baseline correction, particularly valuable when complete absorption cannot be achieved even at elevated temperatures.
-We used it as the zero-reference level for all absorption data.
-The alternative methods, such as heating the vapor to increase the opacity of the medium, offer the physical reference points.
-Nevertheless, they are not always practical, such as in miniaturized vapor cells or when studying weak transitions.
-The dark current approach provides a reliable and non invasive baseline correction, particularly valuable when complete absorption cannot be achieved.
-The theoretical model described in this work can be extended to predict absorption spectra and to calculate the atomic number density of other elements or molecules, provided that the energy level diagrams are known.
+We have presented a quantitative method for extracting the absolute atomic number density of warm rubidium vapor in MEMS vapor cells using SPAS.
+The approach is based on a multi-level Lindblad master equation formalism that incorporates hyperfine structure, Doppler averaging, optical pumping, and transit-time relaxation.
+All experimentally measured parameters, including vapor-cell temperature, optical path length, beam diameter, and optical power, are directly included in the model.\\

+The method was experimentally validated using a MEMS vapor cell over a broad temperature range.
+Despite the intrinsically low optical depth associated with such short path lengths, the extracted number densities exhibit agreement with the empirical vapor-pressure relation of Alcock \textit{et al.}, while providing direct experimental validation of the vapor density in the investigated device.
+Consistent density values were obtained from absorption measurements on both the strong $5S_{1/2}\!\rightarrow\!5P_{3/2}$ (780.24~nm) transition and the weak $5S_{1/2}\!\rightarrow\!6P_{3/2}$ (420.29~nm) transition shows the applicability of the technique in weak-absorption regimes relevant to MEMS-scale devices.\\

+The intrinsic photodetector dark current was used as a zero-transmission reference to provide a stable, noninvasive calibration method well suited to MEMS vapor cells, where complete absorption cannot be achieved without impractically high temperatures.
+The resulting fits reproduce the measured spectra with high fidelity, yielding $R^2 > 0.99$, normalized RMS residuals below $1\%$, and reduced chi-square values close to unity, confirming the robustness and accuracy of the proposed model for extracting the atomic number density. \\

+The theoretical model described in this work may be extended to predict absorption spectra and to calculate the atomic number density of other atomic or molecular vapors, provided that the energy-level diagrams are known.
 Future work could also include additional transitions in the Rb atom to establish a complete formalism for the saturation absorption spectroscopy.
 These extensions will enhance the model's versatility in atomic physics applications and the development of quantum technology.